One feature of our zero-downtime deployment method is the

 Common examples of this might be a log or uploads directory.

-Simply copy the folders into your shared directory, as a relative path to the rest of your app.
+Simply move the folders into your shared directory, as a relative path to the rest of your app.
 Then, on each deployment, we'll symlink the folders across automatically.

 They'll look like this: